help-me-test/cli/docs/mcp-test-management.md

 ---

-The test management capabilities transform your AI assistant into a powerful test execution and monitoring companion, making it easy to verify system health, run test suites, and maintain quality through natural conversation.# MCP Test Management - AI-Powered Test Execution
+The test management capabilities transform your AI assistant into a powerful test execution and monitoring companion, making it easy to verify system health, run test suites, and maintain quality through natural conversation.

-## Overview

-The HelpMeTest MCP server now includes powerful test management capabilities that allow your AI assistant to discover, organize, and execute your test suites through natural conversation.

-## New MCP Tools

-### `helpmetest_list_tests`
-**Purpose:** Discover and list all available tests with their metadata **Arguments:** None
-**Returns:** Complete test inventory with IDs, names, descriptions, and tags

-### `helpmetest_run_test`
-**Purpose:** Execute tests by name, tag, or ID with real-time results **Arguments:**
-- `identifier` (required): Test name, tag (tag:tagname), or ID to run **Returns:** Complete execution results with timing, status, and detailed logs

 ## Natural Language Examples